nick990/scrimba-react-course/tenzies/README.md

 Add conditional styling to the Die component so that if it's held (isHeld === true), its background color changes to a light green (`#59E391`)

 Remember: currently the Die component has no way of knowing if it's "held" or not.

+## Challenge 8

+Create a function `hold` that takes
+`id` as a parameter.
+For now, just have the function console.log(id).

+Then, figure out how to pass that function down to each instance of the Die component so when each one is clicked, it logs its own unique ID property.
+(Hint: there's more than one way to make that work, so just choose whichever you want)